+Figure 16.1 One-input, one-output embryonic circuit.
 3.2.
-Component-Creating Functions

-Each program tree contains component-creating functions and topology-modifying functions.
+Component-Creating Functions Each program tree contains component-creating functions and topology-modifying functions.
 The component-creating functions insert a component into the developing circuit and assign component value(s) to the component.

-Each component-creating function has a writing head that points to an associated component in the developing circuit and modifies that component in a specified manner.
+Each component-creating functions has a writing head that points to an associated highlighted component in the developing circuit and modifies that component in a specified manner.
 The construction-continuing subtree of each component-creating functions points to a successor function or terminal in the circuit-constructing program tree.

 The arithmetic-performing subtree of a component-creating functions consists of a composition of arithmetic functions (addition and subtraction) and random constants (in the range -1.000 to +1.000).
-The arithmetic-performing subtree specifies the numerical value of a component by returning a floating-point value that is interpreted on a logarithmic scale as the value for the component in a range of 10 orders of magnitude (using a unit of measure that is appropriate for the particular type of component.
+The arithmetic-performing subtree specifies the numerical value of a component by returning a floating-point value that is interpreted on a logarithmic scale as the value for the component in a range of 10 orders of magnitude (using a unit of measure that is appropriate for the particular type of component).

 The two-argument resistor-creating R function causes the highlighted component to be changed into a resistor.
-The value of the resistor in kilo Ohms specified by its arithmetic-performing subtree.
+The value of the resistor in kilo Ohms is specified by its arithmetic-performing subtree.

-The left part of figure 2 shows a modifiable wire Z0 connecting nodes 1 and 2 of a partial circuit containing four capacitors (C2, C3, C4, and C5).
-The circle indicates that Z0 has a writing head (i.e., is the highlighted component and that Z0 is subject to subsequent modification).
-The right part of the figure shows the result of applying the R function to Z0.
-The circle indicates that the newly created R1 has a writing head R1 and thus remains subject to subsequent modification.
+Figure 16.2 shows a modifiable wire Z0 connecting nodes 1 and 2 of a partial circuit containing four capacitors (C2, C3, C4, and C5).
+Z0 has a writing head and is subject to subsequent modification.
+Figure 16.3 shows the result of applying the R function to the modifiable wire Z0 of figure 16.2.
+The newly created R1 has a writing head so that R1 remains subject to subsequent modification.

-Figure 2 (a) Modifiable wire Z0. (b) Result of R function.
+Figure 16.3 Result of applying the R function.

-Similarly, the two-argument capacitor-creating C function causes the highlighted component to be changed into a capacitor whose value in micro Farads is specified by the arithmetic-performing subtrees.
+Similarly, the two-argument capacitor-creating C function causes the highlighted component to be changed into a capacitor whose value in micro-Farads is specified by its arithmetic-performing subtree.
+In addition, the two-argument inductor-creating L function causes the highlighted component to be changed into an inductor whose value in micro-Henrys is specified by its arithmetic-performing subtree.